The abstract look of floral hoop wedding bouquets has hit town! This DIY will show you how to create an artificial floral hoop for a wedding bouquet.

 Start with you greenery.
+We suggest using segments from our artificial leaves products, such as eucalyptus garlands or sprays.
 Starting from the bottom up, tie working your way halfway up top the floral hoop making it look thicker at the bottom of the hoop and thinner as you work upwards leaving about 8-10cm at the bottom for your flowers.

-- Starting from the bottom up to half way of the hoop, lay your greenery down and hot glue the greenery to the metal floral hoop
+- Starting from the bottom up to half way of the hoop, lay your greenery (eucalyptus garlands or sprays) down and hot glue the greenery to the metal floral hoop

 - Make sure that your greenery is thicker and more dense at the base of the hoop compared to the middle of the hoop so you can a more flush arched look

 Hot glue your ranunculus to the inner part of the floral hoop making sure you curve them to the shape of the hoop, facing their heads up.

 - Grab your small headed flowers and glue them to the inside of the hoop

 - We chose Ranunculus stems as our small headed flowers